nax3t/image-optimization-automation/README.md

 ## Usage

+### Sign up for Cloudinary
+Visit [Cloudinary](https://cloudinary.com) and sign up for a free account.
+You can find your Cloudname, API Key, and API Secret in the Dashboard after logging in.

 ### Check if Python is installed
 To check if Python is installed on your system, open a terminal and run: `python --version`